helm/charts/stable/prometheus-operator/README.md

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### Upgrading from 8.x.x to 9.x.x
+Version 9 of the helm chart removes the existing `additionalScrapeConfigsExternal` in favour of `additionalScrapeConfigsSecret`.
+This change lets users specify the secret name and secret key to use for the additional scrape configuration of prometheus.
+This is useful for users that have prometheus-operator as a subchart and also have a template that creates the additional scrape configuration.

 ### Upgrading from 7.x.x to 8.x.x
 Due to new template functions being used in the rules in version 8.x.x of the chart, an upgrade to Prometheus Operator and Prometheus is necessary in order to support them.
 First, upgrade to the latest version of 7.x.x